 The group’s mission is simple: to be the driving force in significantly increasing the stagnant 15.5% survival rate of the world’s number one cancer killer- Lung Cancer.

 Many people don’t know that Lung Cancer is the biggest cancer killer but still the least funded.
 It kills more people than breast, colon, liver, melanoma and kidney cancers combined.
 And, for every $9 spent on Breast Cancer research, $1 is spent on Lung Cancer in the U.S. Much of this is due to the stigma associated with Lung Cancer that it is a smoker’s disease.
 This is not the case!
-In fact, 80% of newly diagnosed Lung Cancer patients either never smoked or quit smoking decades ago.
+In fact, nearly 80% of newly diagnosed Lung Cancer patients either never smoked or quit smoking decades ago.

 Jill’s Legacy is out to BEAT Lung Cancer big time!